ETOOBUSY 🚀 minimal blogging for the impatient

 S. Anwar.
 It’s just that the good old Math::Prime::Util by

-Dana Jacobsen contains function prime_count
+Dana Jacobsen contains function prime_count, which needs

 just a little interface adaptation (i.e. subtracting 1):